SteveEisner/tubes/assembly/README.md

 <img src="controller_open.jpg" alt="controller open" style="zoom: 33%;" />

-The controller is really just a light tube with a different housing and some inputs.
+The controller is really just the same light tube PCB and software with a different housing and some inputs.
 The lights around the joystick show a "thumbnail" (16-LED version) of the pattern it's broadcasting, with a super-imposed white LED marking the current beat.

 Besides the extended antenna range, the most useful feature of the controller is setting the BPM of the light poles.
 One of the buttons lets you tap out a 16-count beat: hold/release, hold/release, hold/release, hold/release, hold/release, hold/release, hold/release, hold/release.
 The patterns adapt to the new BPM you just tapped out.
 It's not perfect, so there's beat drift, but it works well enough for now...